ShaunLawrie/PwshSpectreConsole/PwshSpectreConsole.Docs/src/content/docs/reference/Images/Get-SpectreImage.md

 ### Description

-Displays an image in the console using Spectre.Console.CanvasImage.
+Displays an image in the console using CanvasImage.
 The image can be resized to a maximum width if desired.